 Rules and regulations in this handbook are in effect at the time of publication, August 1, 2018.
 Changes in these policies may be made by the administration of the School of the Ozarks at any time.
 The most updated copy may be found online through the School’s RenWeb ParentsWeb site.

 School of the Ozarks will operate within the same mission of College of the Ozarks, to provide advantages of a Christian education for youth of both sexes, especially those found worthy, but who are without sufficient means to procure such training.

 School of the Ozarks reflects the vision of College of the Ozarks:

 The vision of School of the Ozarks (like that of College of the Ozarks) is to develop citizens of Christ-like character who are well-educated, hard-working, and patriotic.

-In carrying out this vision, School of the Ozarks has adopted five goals that mirror those of the College but are adapted for the environment of the K-12 lab school.
+In carrying out this vision, School of the Ozarks has adopted five goals that mirror those of the College, but are adapted for the environment of the preparatory school.
 These goals are rooted in the goals of the original School of the Ozarks, founded in 1906.

 To provide students with the opportunity to develop their God-given knowledge and wisdom to their fullest potential so that they might become producers and influencers.